UN offensive into North Korea: X Corps comes ashore (26–29 October)

-After steaming back and forth from 19 to 25 October in the Sea of Japan just outside the Wonsan channel, it was a great relief to everyone afloat when twenty-one transports and fifteen LSTs came into Wonsan harbor on 25 October and dropped anchor off Blue and Yellow Beaches.
+After steaming back and forth from 19 to 25 October in the Sea of Japan just outside the Wonsan channel, it was a great relief to everyone afloat when 21 transports and 15 LSTs came into Wonsan harbor on 25 October and dropped anchor off Blue and Yellow Beaches.
 X Corps began a quiet, administrative landing at 07:30 on 26 October.
 At 10:00 27 October the command post of the 1st Marine Division closed aboard the USS Mount McKinley and opened in Wonsan.
 By the close of 28 October, all combat elements of the division were ashore.
 Meanwhile, the 7th Division had remained idly afloat at Pusan for ten days.
 Finally, on 27 October it received orders to proceed to Iwon, 150 mi above Wonsan, and to unload there across the beaches.
-Because the X Corps mission by now had been changed to advancing northward instead of westward from Wonsan, General Almond decided to land the 7th Division as close as possible to its axis of advance inland toward North Korea's northern border.
+Because the X Corps mission by now had been changed to advancing northward instead of westward from Wonsan, Almond decided to land the 7th Division as close as possible to its axis of advance inland toward North Korea's northern border.
 This was to be the Pukch'ŏng-P'ungsan-Hyesan road to the Yalu.
 On receipt of the changed orders, the 17th Regimental Combat Team (17th RCT), which was to be first ashore, had to unload its unit equipment from its transports at Pusan and reload combat equipment onto LST, in order to be prepared to land on a possibly hostile beach.
 This done, seven LST with the 17th RCT aboard left Pusan on 27 October and headed up the coast for Iwon.
 The landing proved to be without danger for the minesweepers found no mines there, and the ROK Capital Division had captured and passed through the town several days earlier.
 The 17th Infantry landed over the beaches at Iwon unopposed on the morning of the 29th.
 Except for most of its tanks, the 7th Division completed unloading there on 9 November.

-On 26 October General Almond issued orders for his plan of operation.
+On 26 October Almond issued orders for his plan of operation.
 In its zone, the 1st Marine Division was split into three regimental combat teams: (1) the 1st Marine Regiment to relieve ROK I Corps elements in the Kojo and Majonni areas south and west of Wonsan; (2) the 5th Marine Regiment was to secure the Wonsan area, the Yonpo Airfield south of Hungnam, and the X Corps west flank; and (3) the 7th Marine Regiment was to relieve the ROK 3rd Division along the Hamhung-Chosin Reservoir corridor and to secure the power installations of the Chosin and Pujon Reservoirs (40.611°N 127.541°E).

 X Corps' landings at Wonsan and Iwon were a strategic error diverting limited resources away from the pursuit of the KPA to pointless landings on territory already held by the ROK.
 In addition, the split command with X Corps operating separately from Eighth Army violated US Army doctrine of unified command.